Entrepreneurship and Intellectual Property Clinic

 For More Information click here

-THE INTELLECTUAL PROPERTY & NONPROFIT ORGANIZATIONS CLINIC presents law students with unique opportunities to address transactional matters and provide advice to clients on a full spectrum of intellectual property and nonprofit law issues.
-Students address a wide range of patent, copyright, trademark, and general business formation matters.
+THE ENTREPRENEURSHIP AND INTELLECTUAL PROPERTY CLINIC presents law students with unique opportunities to address transactional matters and provide advice to clients on a full spectrum of intellectual property and nonprofit law issues.
+Students address a wide range of patent, copyright, trademark, and general corporate, governance, and transactional matters.
 Clients range from small startup entities to community and educational groups to international organizations.
-Professors David Deal and Peter Ruger co-direct this clinic.
+Professors David Deal and Geetha Sant co-direct this Clinic.

-Students in the Clinic collaborate in interdisciplinary experiential learning activities with students from the School of Medicine, Olin Business School, the George Warren Brown School of Social Work, Arts & Sciences, and the Department of Biomedical Engineering in the School of Engineering and Applied Sciences to provide legal services to clients who might otherwise not have access to competent legal counsel.
+Students in the Clinic collaborate in interdisciplinary experiential learning activities with students from the School of Medicine, Olin Business School, and the George Warren Brown School of Social Work, Arts & Sciences to provide legal services to clients who might otherwise not have access to competent legal counsel.